Orrest Head Walk from Windermere

 Map of Orrest head hiking route

 Orrest Head is just over 238m high and provides a fantastic view of the surrounding mountains including Scafell Pike, Bowfell, Great End, Great Gable, Harrison Stickle and many more.
-The route starts right from the top end of Windermere, close to the Train Station.
-The walk is well-marked and takes you through a beautiful woodland path before opening up to a spectacular panoramic view at the top.
+The 3.5 km route starts right from the top end of Windermere, close to the Train Station.
+The walk is well-marked and takes you through a beautiful woodland path before opening up to a spectacular panoramic viewpoint at the top.
+Despite what many think, this route is not a Wainwright.

 Where to park for the Orrest Head